Kirsten Oswald: Political career

 In May 2021, Oswald said that she fundamentally disagreed with her colleague Douglas Chapman on the assessment of support and financial information available to him in his role as party Treasurer.
 Chapman had stood down from this role in the wake of a probe regarding £600,000 'missing' independence campaign funds being investigated by Police Scotland.

 Oswald has repeatedly spoken out about China's reported repression in the House of Commons.
 In September 2021, Uyghur leaders honoured her for her continued work on their cause, and the World Uyghur Congress publicly thanked her for her support.

 On 2 December 2022, the day after Ian Blackford announced he would be stepping down from his role as SNP Westminster leader, Oswald announced that she would be stepping down as deputy Westminster leader as well.
 "It seems sensible to me that a new leader and new deputy pick up the baton," she said.
 "And [the party will] have my support to do that."

 In January 2023, she was one of a number of Scottish politicians who drew media attention and criticism after being photographed smiling in front of a sign reading 'Decapitate TERFs' and a drawing of a guillotine at a Glasgow rally.
 The sign was reported to Police Scotland.
 Fellow MSP Murdo Fraser described the sign as "clearly a hate crime and a public order offence".
 Oswald later tweeted that the sign, which she described as "horrific", had "not been there when I joined the demo".

 Oswald stood for re-election as MP for East Renfrewshire in the 2024 United Kingdom general election, but was defeated by the Labour party candidate.

+In February 2026, Oswald was announced as an SNP candidate for West Scotland at the 2026 Scottish Parliamentary Elections.

+Post-parliamentary career

+Following her defeat at the 2024 UK General Election, Oswald has worked as a Lecturer in Business and Administration at City of Glasgow College.